jhuapl-boss/ingest-client/README.md

 Also remember that you must have write permissions to the resource (`collection`, `experiment`, and `channel`) where data is to be written, as specified in the ingest job configuration file.
 If you created the resources you will automatically have access.

-There are three ways to provide your API token to the ingest client.
+There are four ways to provide your API token to the ingest client.
 The ingest client will try to use the first token it finds in the following order:

 1. **Via command line arguments**
 	- You can directly pass your token to the ingest client when starting it from the command line.
 See the *Usage* section below.